 Bus

-The Duval Loop, Lower Keys Shuttle, “Key West Rides” on-demand service for Key West and Stock Island and new “Workforce Express” bus will help get you around our little island and the Lower Keys without ever needing to drive.
+The City’s Key West Transit , Lower Keys Shuttle, “Key West Rides” on-demand service for Key West and Stock Island, “Work Force Express” bus, Duval Loop and Monroe County’s Conch Connect on-demand micro-transit will help get you around our little island and the Lower Keys without ever needing to drive.

 Recent Articles on the Bus from Our Blog